Averting Disaster: How To Avoid the Top 4 CMDB Sticking Points

 The report is extremely useful to have, particularly if it successfully identifies potential problems, but you’re not going to rely on it 100%.
 In order to truly get the most out of your CMDB, you’re going to need to widen your gaze.

-The Solution: As we’ve already alluded to, people and processes are ultimately the most important element of any ITSM approach.
+As we’ve already alluded to, people and processes are ultimately the most important element of any ITSM approach.
 Sure, a well designed and maintained CMDB that’s fully integrated with service desk functions is extremely helpful, but it’s nothing compared to infrastructure that surrounds it.

 With that in mind, our suggestion is simple: Build your ITSM approach around industry best practice.